Compliance

 Are we liable if our client's AI discriminates against our candidates?

 Potentially yes, under joint employment theory.
 Your best protections: (1) contractual indemnity from client, (2) due diligence on client AI practices before placement, (3) documentation showing you warned client of compliance obligations.
+Reference DOL joint employment and consult legal counsel for contract reviews.

 Do we need separate bias audits for each client or one agency-wide audit?

 If you use AI to screen candidates before submitting to clients, one agency-wide audit analyzing your AI tool is likely sufficient (though you may want to segment by job category if tools/processes differ significantly).
 If clients use AI, they should conduct their own audits.
+See NYC audit guidelines for segmentation advice.

 What if we place candidates in multiple states—do we need to comply with all state laws?

 Yes.
 Multi-state staffing agencies must comply with all applicable state laws based on candidate location and job location.
 The safe approach: build to the highest standard (e.g., satisfy NYC requirements) and apply it everywhere.
+Track via state labor departments and use compliance software for automation.

 Can we share candidate data (including AI scores) with clients?